 With so much water around us, naturally water sports are very popular.
 Some people are even lucky enough to launch their watercraft from their backyard!

 We are fortunate to have Rugby Canada making their home in Langford where we are treated to international men’s and women’s rugby several times a year.
-This includes stops on the Americas Rugby Championship tour for the men and hosting the Canadian stop on HSBC Women’s Sevens rugby tournament every Mother’s Day weekend.
+This includes stops on the Americas Rugby Championship tour for the men and hosting the Canadian stop on HSBC Women’s Sevens rugby tournament every year, usually on the Mother’s Day weekend.
 Our amateur teams who play in the BC Premier Division provide more regular entertainment on Saturdays from September through April.
 Learn more about rugby in Victoria.

 In April 2019 the inaugural season of the Canadian Premier League - professional soccer - kicked off with our very own Pacific Football Club one of the founding 7 teams.
 Get out to Westhills Stadium in Langford to take in their home games.